Omerr/research-guide/chapters/03 - Part 3 - Ensuring Product Impact/08-how-to-choose-research-initiatives.md

 ## Chapter 6 - How to Choose Research Initiatives {#how-to-choose-research-initiatives}

 The very first step in making sure your Research impacts the product is choosing the right thing to research.
-And, just as important - avoiding research that won't impact the product.
+And, just as important - avoiding Research that won't impact the product.

 Research initiatives can start from two different places: